Ever30/belly-button-challenge/README.md

 # belly-button-challenge
-In this challenge, I test some of the functions that I learned during this interactive - Visualization week.
+In this challenge, I put some of the features I learned during this interactive visualization week to the test.

 ## Instructions
 Complete the following steps: